-Movement of players during play (Revised for 2023)
+Movement of players during play (adapted from BCB 2025 Conditions of Play)

-The movement of players during play is restricted pursuant to Appendix A.4 of the Laws.
+The movement of players during play is restricted pursuant to Appendix A.4 of the Laws (see below).
 In addition, all players except for the skips and vice-skips must start each end at the mat end of the rink.